AmaaniGoose/amaanigoose.github.io/index.md

 I am a college student and day trader, currently studying Btech+MS at Jawaharlal Nehru University, India.
 I am interested in financial markets and web development.
 In the future, I want to become an investment banking and finance professional.

+## Projects and Portfolio

+1. **Central University website development** : Developed the main website for School of Engineering at JNU using Drupal CMS, Postgresql and PHP

+2. **Twitter equalizer** : Leveraged python and twitter API to create a web app that allows the user to switch accounts seamlessly

+3. **Book Author** : Authored Solution to review exercises Statistics by David Freedman 3rd Ed.
+Currently published on Amazon.

+4. **Developed Trading Algorithm** : Developed a trading algorithm to identify consolidation periods and breakouts in stock markets.

 ## Work Experience

 1. **Website Development at Ehsaan Clinic, Kolkata**: (April 2020 - June 2020) Developed a full website from scratch using Bootstrap 4 and hosted it on a Linux based Web Server.

-2. **Developed Trading Algorithm** : (June 2020 - July 2020)Developed a trading algorithm to identify consolidation periods and breakouts in stock markets

-3. **Coaching Solution Development** : (August 2020 - November 2020 ) Worked in a team to develop a full stack solution for a coaching center based in Gurgaon, Haryana, India named The Rising Arjun.
+2. **Coaching Solution Development** : (August 2020 - November 2020 ) Worked in a team to develop a full stack solution for a coaching center based in Gurgaon, Haryana, India named The Rising Arjun.

 ## Education